lijinma/jin/README.md

-jin
+Jin
 ===

-A responsive Octopress theme, inspired by Evernote and Octopress classic theme.
+A responsive and clean Octopress theme, inspired by Evernote and customized from Octopress classic theme.

 ##How to install